jiribenes/effekt-nix/README.md

 # effekt-nix

 > [!NOTE]
-> Contributions are very welcome! :)
+> Contributions are very welcome, see Contributing section below! :)

 A comprehensive Nix flake for the [Effekt programming language](https://github.com/effekt-lang/effekt).